smbirnbaum/hlt-portfolio/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-# Bridging the Digital Divide with XRI Global
 ## Overview

 In lieu of a thesis, the University of Arizona’s Human Language Technology program requires a capstone internship.
 I completed mine with [XRI Global](https://www.xriglobal.ai/), a startup committed to tackling the underrepresentation of low-resource languages in AI.
 Spearheaded by Daniel Wilson, Ph.D., our team of interns joined forces on an ambitious initiative called [Bridging the Digital Divide](http://www.digitaldivide.ai/).
 The goal was to map out existing AI-relevant resources across the world’s languages with particular attention to those most often left out of NLP development pipelines.

 The resulting map would serve a broad range of stakeholders, from researchers and language activists to developers and policy makers.
 To support this effort, each intern was assigned specific tasks aligned with their technical background and strengths.
 While some collaborated on visualizations or web features, most of us worked independently due to the remote nature of the internship.
 My contributions centered around two main tasks: auditing the quantity of available speech data for each language, and later, building an automatic speech recognition (ASR) model for a severely underrepresented language.